-The Home Office is also required to provide information on non-governmental organisations and persons that provide legal assistance to asylum applicants and which may be able to help or provide information on available benefits and services.222 The charity Migrant Help provides a service called Asylum Help, under a contract with the Home Office.
+The Home Office is also required to provide information on non-governmental organisations and persons that provide legal assistance to asylum applicants and which may be able to help or provide information on available benefits and services.244 The charity Migrant Help provides a service called Asylum Help, under a contract with the Home Office.
+This contract was renewed in January 2019.245

 Information on the asylum process is given in the initial accommodation centres, both in person and by video presentation.
-Information is also available about the asylum process on the new Asylum Help website.223 One to one appointments are offered in initial accommodation centres, and at some outreach locations, at which applications for support can be made, and asylum seekers can make appointments with legal representatives.
+Information is also available about the asylum process on the Asylum Help website.
+One to one appointments are offered in initial accommodation centres, and at some outreach locations, at which applications for support can be made, and asylum seekers can make appointments with legal representatives.
 However, these are limited.
-A tender was issued in January 2018 for a replacement for this service, to begin in spring 2019.224

 Asylum seekers received information about the DFT procedure once they were in it, but the information was geared to the fixed timetable of the DFT, and not to the reality of what the person might encounter.
-It was also geared towards what will happen on refusal of the claim, and not what will happen if asylum is granted.225
+It was also geared towards what will happen on refusal of the claim, and not what will happen if asylum is granted.246

-At the AIU a Point of Claim leaflet is provided,226 which explains the next steps if the case is put into the regular procedure, and what it means to be granted or refused asylum.
-Unaccompanied children are also given a leaflet about the Refugee Council Children's Panel227 and a specific Point of Claim leaflet aimed at children is currently being developed by the Home Office, in consultation with NGOs.
-A letter prior to the screening appointment also gives information and the Home Office website explains what documents the asylum seeker needs to bring to the screening interview, and rights and responsibilities throughout the asylum process in English only.228
+At the AIU a Point of Claim leaflet is provided,247 which explains the next steps if the case is put into the regular procedure, and what it means to be granted or refused asylum.
+Unaccompanied children are also given a leaflet about the Refugee Council Children's Panel248 and a specific Point of Claim leaflet aimed at children is currently being developed by the Home Office, in consultation with NGOs.
+A letter prior to the screening appointment also gives information and the Home Office website explains what documents the asylum seeker needs to bring to the screening interview, and rights and responsibilities throughout the asylum process in English only.249

-A notice giving the contact details of the AIU and the requirement to claim there for a person already in the UK is linked to the Home Office's website in 16 languages.
+A notice giving the contact details of the AIU and the requirement to claim there for a person already in the UK is linked to the Home Office's website in 15 languages.